hyosung11/Launch-School/Courses/JS129/practice_problems.md

 Answer: It will log `2` because it evaluates `baz.foo` to 1 + `quz.foo` to 1;

 ### 2. What will the following code log to the console?
 Explain why it logs that value.
-Try to answer without running the code.
+Try to answer without running the code

 ```js
 let qux = { foo: 1 };